jasongitmail/super-sitemap/README.md

 ## TanStack Start example

 TanStack Start apps can use the TanStack adapter subpath and pass the app's exported `getRouter` function.
-Super Sitemap calls and caches that function, then reads the router's resolved `routesByPath` map, which contains public routable URL templates after TanStack has processed the generated route tree.
+Super Sitemap calls that function for each sitemap generation, then reads the router's resolved `routesByPath` map, which contains public routable URL templates after TanStack has processed the generated route tree.

 ```ts
 // /src/routes/sitemap.xml.ts